NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

        In the context of a function graph, the term "result" refers to what stands in for the returned value.

+   shape
+       The shape of a tensor is a tuple of non-negative integers that represents an
+       exclusive upper bound for coordinate values.

    step
        An abstract "action" that produces zero or more tensor outputs from zero or more tensor inputs.
 Steps correspond to *ops* that connect *nodes*.